 - Open Twitch.

-- In the General tab, scroll down to almost to the bottom, and toggle on the option Run Twitch as Administrator (It should be purple if toggled on).
+- In the General tab, scroll down and toggle on the Run Twitch as Administrator option.
+(It should be purple if toggled on).

 2. Disable antivirus software

 Some issues with Twitch have been reportedly caused by a conflict between different antivirus software and firewalls with the software.

 If the first method didn’t solve the error, then try disabling both firewall and antivirus services for a limited amount of time, and then, try to open Twitch with Minecraft again.

 In the worst case scenario, you might have to remove your antivirus.
 If removing the antivirus solves the problem, consider switching to a new antivirus such as Bitdefender.

 This great tool offers the best protection on the market, and thanks to the gaming mode feature it won’t interfere with your games in any way.

 It offers complete protection against viruses, worms, spam, spyware and other malware.
 The integrated firewall fends off attacks from the network.

 Bitdefender Antivirus PlusPlay your favorite game and simultaneously have your PC protected from malware only with Bitdefender Antivirus Plus!